StatBiomed/TemporalVAE/docs/source/installation.rst

 Installation
 ------------

-scVelo requires Python 3.6 or later.
+TemporalVAE requires Python 3.9 or later.
 We recommend to use Miniconda_.

 PyPI
 ^^^^

 Install scVelo from PyPI_ using::

-    pip install -U scvelo
+    pip install -U TemporalVAE

 ``-U`` is short for ``--upgrade``.
-If you get a ``Permission denied`` error, use ``pip install -U scvelo --user`` instead.
+If you get a ``Permission denied`` error, use ``pip install -U TemporalVAE --user`` instead.

 Development Version